-The estimated fair values of the freehold land and building, and machineries were determined by independent external valuers.
-The impairment exercise and the estimation of the recoverable amount involves significant judgment and is subject to significant estimation uncertainties.
+The estimated fair values of the freehold land and building, and plant and machinery were determined by independent external valuers.
+The impairment exercise and the estimation of the recoverable amounts involves judgment and is subject to significant estimation uncertainties.
 As such, we determined this is a key audit matter.